Markleton, Pennsylvania: Markleton Sanatorium

-The Markle buildings and land were purchased by William J. Hitchman of Mount Pleasant, Pennsylvania, in late 1886 for the purpose of establishing a combination vacation resort / health sanatorium.
-Mr. Hitchman was joined in this initiative by Dr. Matthew B. Gault of Clifton Springs, New York, and Rev. John Morrison Barnett of Washington, Pennsylvania, who formed the Markleton Hotel Company, officially known as the "Markleton Sanitarium and Hotel Company."
+The Markle buildings and land were purchased by William J. Hitchman of Mount Pleasant, Pennsylvania, in late 1886 for the purpose of establishing a combination vacation resort/health sanatorium.
+Mr. Hitchman was joined in this initiative by Dr. Matthew B. Gault of Clifton Springs, New York, and Rev. John Morrison Barnett of Washington, Pennsylvania, and they formed the Markleton Hotel Company, which was officially known as the "Markleton Sanitarium and Hotel Company."
 Dr. Gault had been appointed the first medical director of the Clifton Springs Sanitarium in 1875.
 Rev. Barnett was a Presbyterian minister and a financial administrator at Washington & Jefferson College.

-Some of the other figures who were important to the sanatorium's establishment were William Borland Neel, Emer Judson McElwee, Oliver Perry Shupe, James J. Neel, Dr. James A. Loar, and Johnston Borndallar Jordan, all of Mount Pleasant; Dr. J.C.
+Other figures important to the sanatorium's establishment were William Borland Neel, Emer Judson McElwee, Oliver Perry Shupe, James J. Neel, Dr. James A. Loar, and Johnston Borndallar Jordan, all of Mount Pleasant; Dr. J.C.
 McClanathan of Connellsville; and Dr. Shoemaker of Dawson.
-Dr. M. Annie Howe-Anthony, a graduate of the Woman's Medical College of Baltimore, spent a year at the Markleton Sanatorium, during which she was the only female physician present; "The year at Markleton was an interesting and happy one, for there a woman physician was always honored and treated with the greatest respect."
+Dr. John Dennis Carr worked there from 1899 until 1903.
+Dr. M. Annie Howe-Anthony, a graduate of the Woman's Medical College of Baltimore, spent a year at the Markleton Sanatorium, during which she was the only female physician present.
+Asked about her experience there later, she said, "The year at Markleton was an interesting and happy one, for there a woman physician was always honored and treated with the greatest respect."
 Dr. Hugh S. Maxwell, a 1904 graduate of Rush Medical College in Chicago, was an assistant physician for part of 1905.
 William Page McIntosh, a 1910 graduate of the University of Pennsylvania's medical school, served as a medical director of the Markleton Sanitarium, and Isaac Slaymaker Diller, a 1912 graduate of the same school, worked at the sanitarium as an assistant physician.

 The two main papermill buildings were combined into a grand hotel, and the workers' houses were remodeled as private cottages.

 According to the Baltimore & Ohio Railroad's Resorts and Springs guide for Summer 1905, the sanitarium had a capacity for 150 guests and charged rates from $2.50 per day to $60.00 per month.

-The Markleton Sanatorium was the site of several meetings of various medical associations, such as the Somerset County Medical Society and the Tri-State (PA, MD, WV) Medical Association.
+The Markleton Sanatorium was also the site of several meetings of various medical associations, including the Somerset County Medical Society and the Tri-State (PA, MD, WV) Medical Association.